A primer on reading scientific studies

 Introduction -The authors will explain their reasons for conducting the research and often mention other research related to their work.

 Methodology -This tells you how big the study sample was, what type of study it was, who/what was in the study sample, ect.
 This section should be detailed enough that another scientist should be capable of redoing the study without contacting the original authors.
 This section also tells you if the work and evidence for their argument/hypothesis is strong or weak.

-Results -Should contain the answers they got from the work mentioned in the methodology section.
+Results -This should contain the answers they got from the work mentioned in the methodology section.

-There are different types of study methods which serve different purposes.
+There are different types of study methods that serve different purposes.

 Review - summarizes existing research and compares results to come to a conclusion.

-Original research – summarizes researchers own work which may be in the form of data collection and/or experiments.
-Original research has quiet a few sub-types;
+Original research - summarizes researchers' own work which may be in the form of data collection and/or experiments.
+Original research has quite a few sub-types;

 Experimental studies can establish cause and effect, randomized control trials (considered the best type) is one kind.